Sydney's Best High Teas for Kids

 This is particularly aimed at little girls wanting to don pretty frocks for a girly day of fairy bread, ham and cheese sandwiches, mocktails, marshmallowy hot choccies and more.
 It runs daily, and only costs from $49 per person.

 The Sir Stamford Hotel: 93 Maquarie St, Circular Quay, Sydney

 Fluffy scones, innovative mini-desserts and finger sandwiches along with creamy hot chocolates, Sir Stamford’s Kids High Teas will love the elegance and ambience of the Sir Stamford; every school holidays.
-Read all about our latest staycation at the Sir Stamford Circular Quay here.
+Check out the Prince and Princess' themed high tea for October 2018.
+And read all about our latest staycation at the Sir Stamford Circular Quay here.

 Swiss Hotel: 68 Market Street, Sydney

 Experience one of Sydney's only buffet high teas on the weekend featuring freshly baked scones, savory delicacies and mouth-watering desserts including a chocolate fountain.

 Shangri-La Hotel: Level 4 (Designer Gallery), Cnr Pitt Street Mall and Market Street, Sydney. (hero image)

 Famous Executive pastry chef Anna Polyviou has created three tiers of bold, colourful and distinctive sweet treats, savoury creations and fluffy scones, accompanied by clotted crème and mixed berry jam, all lovingly made.
 Available from 11.30am - 6pm.